-We are excited to announce that Jim Mussell, Associate Professor University of Leeds, will be giving a talk Wednesday, March 29, at 5:30 pm in Mundelein Hall, Room 617 entitled "Books, History, and the History of Books".
+We are excited to announce that Jim Mussell, Associate Professor of English, University of Leeds, will be giving a talk on Wednesday, March 29, at 5:30 pm in Mundelein Hall, Room 617 entitled "Books, History, and the History of Books".
 Dr. Mussell's research focuses on nineteenth-century media.
 We hope to see you there!

 The 2016 Chicago Colloquium on Digital Humanities and Computer Science was held at UIC on November 12 and 13th.
 Each year the DHCS brings together researchers and scholars in the humanities and computer science to examine the current state of digital humanities as a field of intellectual inquiry and to identify and explore new directions and perspectives for future research.

 Read a Storify recap by Maria Palacio of the September 24th Conference that detailed the emergence of humanities computing and its transformation into digital humanities in the time after World War II.
 Speakers included Laura Mandell (Texas A&M), Geoffrey Rockwell (University of Alberta, Canada), Ted Underwood (University of Illinois, Urbana-Champaign) and Steve Jones (University of South Florida).

 The Center for Digital Ethics & Policy at Loyola University Chicago held its 6th Annual International Symposium on Digital Ethics on November 4, 2016.
 The keynote speaker was Professor Lilie Chouliaraki from the London School of Economics.

 This summer, a CTSDH grant enabled School of Communication undergraduate research assistant Alexandra Runnion to explore the growing field of biometric identity technologies and their broader implication on our modern lives.